Powerful Southern leagues aim to forge on with fall football | Times Leader

 Folks in the South aren’t giving up on their beloved fall tradition of college football just yet.

-While other conferences have conceded the fall to COVID-19, the Southeastern Conference, Atlantic Coast Conference and are holding out hope they can play a shortened season with uncertain .
+While other conferences have conceded the fall to COVID-19, the Southeastern Conference, Atlantic Coast Conference and Big 12 are holding out hope they can play a shortened season with uncertain national championship prospects.

 From Oklahoma to Alabama to South Carolina, a number of states don’t have NFL teams and college football is king.
 Weddings and other events are planned around game days and states practically stand still for showdowns like Alabama-Auburn and Oklahoma-Texas.